 5. Highlight Training in Your Professional Summary

 As much as the earlier point said that you should have your training experience under skills or work experience, it is also essential to highlight the same under professional summary.
-That is because it is right at the top of your
+That is because it is right at the top of your resume.

 Therefore, an employer often sees your professional summary as the first thing.
-It is also an area of interest because it gives a brief overview of what is in the rest of the
+It is also an area of interest because it gives a brief overview of what is in the rest of the resume.
+You want to make sure that the employer knows you have training experience at your current job even before they read the exact details of the experience.

 We had contributions from experts on that too.
 Paw from Financer.com supported this point with the following words: